pmacpherson/aws-study-group/inprogress/challenge-02/readme.md

 ### Create multiple AWS Profiles
 * Repeat the steps from "Create New User" downwards, however, use "aws configure --profile profile2"
-	* Create IAM User: AWSStudyGroupUser2
-	* Save Access and Secret Access Keys
-	* Grant IAM::GetUser permission
 	* Run: aws configure --profile profile2
 * Review ~/.aws/ files

-### Run multiple AWS Profiles
+### AWS CLI Options
-* Run: aws iam get-user
-* Run: aws iam get-user --profile profile2

-### Run multiple outputs
+* --profile [name] - switch allows you to run any cli command with different profiles
-* Run: aws iam get-user --output text/json/table
+* --output text/json/table - switch allows you to control the output format

 ### Grant S3 access to AWSStudyGroupUser user
-* IAM > User > AWSStudyGroupUser > Add Permissions
-	* Attach Existing Polices directly
-	* Search for "AmazonS3"
-	* Apply permission "AmazonS3FullAccess"
+* Add a permission using the managed policy "AmazonS3FullAccess" to the users
-* Review new policy json added to AWSStudyGroupUser user
+* Review new policy json added to the users

 ### Create S3 Bucket and transfer files
 Using the AWS CLI: